-UH Manoa, like all state universities, embraces those aspects of academic freedom that guarantee the freedom to teach and the freedom to learn.
+The UH, like all state universities, embraces those aspects of academic freedom that guarantee the freedom to teach and the freedom to learn.
 Free inquiry and free expression for both students and faculty are indispensable and inseparable.
 Students, whether from the U.S. or from foreign countries, as members of the academic community are encouraged to develop a capacity for critical judgment and to engage in a sustained and independent search for truth.

-For its part, UH Manoa guarantees all students the freedom of silence.
+For its part, the UH guarantees all students the freedom of silence.
 No student is required to engage in research on any topic or to make statements of any kind, unless it is the student’s wish to do so.

 It is a privilege to be a member of the UH Manoa community.
-This privilege provides the student with the opportunity to learn and participate in the many programs that are offered on campus.
+This privilege provides the student with the opportunity to learn and to participate in the many programs that are offered on campus.
 Along with that privilege, the individual is expected to be responsible in relationships with others and to respect the special interests of the institution.
-These special interests are fully set forth in the UH System’s Student Conduct Code.
+These special interests are fully set forth in the UH’s Student Conduct Code.

 Student employees are governed by policies and procedures stated in APM 9.980.
 The following is an excerpt from those policies:

-Cheating includes, but is not limited to, giving unauthorized help during an examination, obtaining unauthorized information about an examination before it is administered, using inappropriate sources of information during an examination, altering the record of any grade, altering an answer after an examination has been submitted, falsifying any official UH Manoa record, and misrepresenting the facts in order to obtain exemptions from course requirements.
+Cheating includes, but is not limited to, giving unauthorized help during an examination, obtaining unauthorized information about an examination before it is administered, using inappropriate sources of information during an examination, altering the record of any grade, altering an answer after an examination has been submitted, falsifying any official UH record, and misrepresenting the facts in order to obtain exemptions from course requirements.

 Plagiarism includes, but is not limited to, submitting, to satisfy an academic requirement, any document that has been copied in whole or in part from another individual’s work without identifying that individual; neglecting to identify as a quotation a documented idea that has not been assimilated into the student’s language and style; paraphrasing a passage so closely that the reader is misled as to the source; submitting the same written or oral material in more than one course without obtaining authorization from the instructors involved; and “dry-labbing,” which includes obtaining and using experimental data from other students without the express consent of the instructor, utilizing experimental data and laboratory write-ups from other sections of the course or from previous terms, and fabricating data to fit the expected results.